How to Negotiate Like a Texas Panhandle Seller

 Handle Multiple Offers Like a Pro

-If multiple offers come in, be upfront that you’re considering all and set a deadline for highest and best offers.
-This sparks competition and can improve price and terms.
+If multiple offers come in, stay organized and professional.
+Let buyers know you are reviewing all offers, and set a clear deadline for highest and best terms.
+This can improve both price and contract strength.

 Staged modern home interior with market trend graphics overlay